inbo/bird-tracking/cartodb/README.md

-# Bird tracking data through CartoDB
+# Accessing the bird tracking data with CartoDB

 ## Introduction